Knowledge-based processor: Standards

 All of the above functions must occur at high speeds in advanced networks.
-Knowledge-based processors contain embedded databases that store information required to process packets that travel through a network at wireline speeds.
-Knowledge based processors are a new addition to intelligent networking that allow these functions to occur at high speeds and at the same time provide for lower power consumption.
+Knowledge-based processors contain embedded databases that store information required to process packets that travel through a network at wired speeds.
+Knowledge-based processors are a new addition to intelligent networking that allows these functions to occur at high speeds and at the same time provide for lower power consumption.

-Knowledge-based processors currently target the 3rd layer of the 7 layer OSI model which is devoted to packet processing.
+Knowledge-based processors currently target the 3rd layer of the 7-layer OSI model which is devoted to packet processing.

 Advantages

-The advantages that knowledge based processors offer are the ability to execute multiple simultaneous decision making processes for a range of network-aware processing functions.
-These include routing, Quality of service (QOS), access control for both security and billing, as well as the forwarding of voice/video packets.
+The advantages that knowledge-based processors offer are the ability to execute multiple simultaneous decision-making processes for a range of network-aware processing functions.
+These include routing, Quality of Service (QOS), access control for both security and billing, as well as the forwarding of voice/video packets.
 These functions improve the performance of advanced Internet applications in IPv6 networks such as VOD (Video on demand), VoIP (voice over Internet protocol), and streaming of video and audio.

-Knowledge-based processors use a variety of techniques to improve network functioning such as parallel processing, deep pipelining and advanced power management techniques.
-Improvements in each of these areas allows for existing components to carry on their functions at wireline speeds more efficiently thus improving the performance of the overall network.
+Knowledge-based processors use a variety of techniques to improve network functioning such as parallel processing, deep pipelining, and advanced power management techniques.
+Improvements in each of these areas allow for existing components to carry on their functions at wired speeds more efficiently thus improving the performance of the overall network.

 The databases in a knowledge-based processor include classification tables, forwarding tables, and exact match tables- all of which are utilized by the CPU and network processors.

-Knowledge based processors mainly process packet headers (20% of the packet approximately) which enables network awareness.
+Knowledge-based processors mainly process packet headers (20% of the packet approximately) which enables network awareness.
 Content processors, by contrast, allow for packet payload inspection (80% of the packet is data) and therefore must search "deeper" into the packet.